AdobeDocs/experience-manager-screens.en/help/user-guide/embedding-react-app.md

    >
    >Make sure you add the user interaction event when assigning the channel to the display.

-1. Select **Edit** from the action bar so you can edit the properties of the channel.
+1. Click **Edit** from the action bar so you can edit the properties of the channel.

    ![screen_shot_2019-02-15at100555am](assets/screen_shot_2019-02-15at100555am.png)

-1. Drag and drop the **Embedded Page** component , or reuse the existing component in an application channel, and select the home page under the mysamplespa application, for example, ***/content/mysamplespa/en/home***.
+1. Drag and drop the **Embedded Page** component , or reuse the existing component in an application channel, and click the home page under the mysamplespa application, for example, ***/content/mysamplespa/en/home***.

    ![screen_shot_2019-02-15at101104am](assets/screen_shot_2019-02-15at101104am.png)